id-studiolab/Digital-Interfaces/assignments/04-data-embodiment/step-1.md

 After successfully completing [Tutorial 4](https://id-studiolab.github.io/Connected-Interaction-Kit/tutorials/03-connect-to-the-internet/) and connected your ItsyBitsy to the Internet, follow the steps below to establish a basic MQTT connection with our MQTT server.

-1. Download the [Circuit Python library bundle for Version 9.x](https://circuitpython.org/libraries) if you haven’t already.
+1. Download the [Circuit Python library bundle for Version 8.x](https://circuitpython.org/libraries) if you haven’t already.
 Do not copy the entire .zip bundle to your CIRCUITPY device!
 Instead copy over only the specific library folders that you need for this assignment.
 They are referenced in this tutorial.
+If you get an error about an incompatible .mpy file then you need the bundle for Version 9.x.
 2. Search for `adafruit_minimqtt` and copy the whole `adafruit_minimqtt` library folder into the `lib` folder of your `CIRCUITPY` device
 3. Edit your `secrets.py` file and add the entries for the MQTT broker (the server we connect to).
 Change the client id (`mqtt_clientid`) so it's unique (please construct it as **Studio[your studio]_[YourName]**).
 Save the file afterwards.
    ```python